dresden-elektronik/deconz-rest-doc/docs/endpoints/alarmsystems/index.md

 !!!
 Note
-    The request is the same as [Add device to alarm system](#adddevice) request, but with an empty JSON object as body content.
+    The request is the same as [Add device to alarm system](#adddevice) request, but is allowed to have an empty JSON object as body content.

 ### Parameters